jmichelin/hrext05-git-introduction/README.md

 # hrext05-git-introduction

 1. Who is your favorite super hero?
-Batman
+/n Batman

 2. What is one interesting thing about you?
-I used to be a D1 collegiate level golfer.
+/n I used to be a D1 collegiate level golfer.

 3. What animal is your spirit animal?
-Bear
+/n Bear

 4. What is your favorite food?
-Sushi
+/n Sushi

 5. What is your favorite beverage?
-Milk
+/n Milk

 6. What is your favorite national park or landmark?
-Grank Canyon
+/n Grand Canyon

 7. What is your favorite movie?
-The Greatest Showman
+/n The Greatest Showman